-Denise Dever was the President and owner of Home Instead Senior Care serving Cape Cod for 20 years until she sold her business in 2018.
+Denise Dever, Secretary was the President and owner of Home Instead Senior Care serving Cape Cod for 20 years until she sold her business in 2018.
 Prior to this, Denise spent 26 years in the financial industry working for the MA State Treasury and as a Senior Vice President at State Street Corporation in Boston.

 Denise holds a BS in Political Science from Suffolk University and has actively served in a number of industry related groups throughout her career.
 Currently Denise volunteers her time working for several organizations to include Hope Health and the Dementia & Alzheimer’s committee, the Sandwich Legacy Foundation, the MASS Hire 55 plus committee, Sandwich Community Television, the Sandwich Chamber of Commerce, the Friends of the Sandwich Council on Aging and the Cape Cod Chamber.